lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 4: During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of another QR code.

-As an example method for a 'personalized ballot' an at-the-time randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting office can increase confidence that the ballot they receive back from the voter is the one they set).
+As an example method for a 'personalized ballot' an at-the-time randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).

 Step 5: Using one piece of software, the voter offline(enforced by software, possibly hardware) 'decrypts' the ballot and then physically prints the ballot.